Research Shows Piano Lessons Permanently Alters Brain

 Plato was one of the first to have an interest in the effect music has on the mind.
-Not many people would argue that music effects the emotions and the spirit.
-There is science to support that taking lessons to learn to play instruments makes changes in the brain.
-The changes caused by piano lessons are different from those of other instruments.
+Not many people would argue that music affects the emotions and the spirit.
+There is science to support that taking music lessons creates changes in the brain.
+The changes caused by piano classes are different from those of other instruments.
 Even if the lessons do not continue, benefits are derived.

 Nature published a study done by Agnes Chan from the Chinese University in Hong Kong that reported adults receiving music lessons before turning 12 years of age have better spoken word memory than those without music training.
 Forbes also reported the findings of a researcher, Frances Rauscher.
 Rauscher is from the University of Wisconsin, and speculates understanding music might transfer to other abilities because similar neuro-pathways are shared.
 Studies by the University of California, Irvine drew similar conclusions.
 Preschool children who were given piano keyboard lessons showed dramatic improvement in spatial-temporal reasoning that the control group did not.

 A true pianist’s brain is different from that of anyone else.
 The brain of a pianist differs from other musicians such as drummers or guitarists.
 The piano has chords and pitches that a drum does not.
 Playing the piano calls for dexterity in both hands.
 Playing guitar is easier for people who have better left-hand dexterity.
 Different from the guitar that allows six notes to be played simultaneously, piano players can play 10 notes at once.
 Science has revealed a brain capacity developed by pianists is unique.
 Playing the piano demands more skill than any other instrument.
 The tendency to be right or left-handed has to be overcome, because of the requirement for both hands to be equally active.
 One cannot master the instrument without being ambidextrous.